-Facilities for living include toilets, eating facilities, and dormitories.
+Living facilities include toilets, eating facilities, and dormitories.
 Each shall be clean and safe for safety and health.

 Dormitories should also have appropriate emergency exits, facilities to store personal property and valuables, and sufficient personal space with adequate access.

 8) Health and Safety Communication